 The -modify action changes the settings for an existing schedule.
 You cannot modify the schedule type.
-The configuration changes are written to the schedule's XML file in the C:\ProgramData\Dynamic File Services\Schedules folder.
+The new configuration is written to the schedule's XML file in the C:\ProgramData\Dynamic File Services\Schedules folder.

-For modifying a schedule, the required parameters are schedule and scheduleID.
+For modifying a schedule, the required parameters are schedule and scheduleId.
 Name, description, frequency, and time options can be changed.
 Schedule GUIDs and types cannot be changed.